enasequence/read_docs/faq_metagenomes.md

 ## MAG or SAG assembly

 MAG or SAG assemblies involve assembling species specific groups of contigs to form a metagenome assembled genome of that species, originally derived from an environmental source.
-As the species is known and all the MAGs or SAGs will be assembled seperately, they should each have a species specific sample to represent the taxonomy of the assembled contigs.
+As the taxonomy is known and all the MAGs or SAGs will be assembled seperately, they should each be registered with as specific taxonomy as possible to best describe each assembly.

-This is why a MAG or SAG should be associated with a **species** sample.
+This is why a MAG or SAG should be associated with a **MAG/SAG** sample.
 This also requires some extra rules so that the data can be correctly linked with the original environmental source (either the raw data runs or the **environmental** sample).

 When registering a MAG sample, please use the provided MIMAGs checklist, this will guide you through which attributes are mandatory to register a MAG.
 You will notice "sample derived from", "isolation source" and "metagenome source" attributes which explain the context of the data.
 Please see binned assemblies above for an explanation of these.